prospect-garden-design/prospect-garden-design/packages/design-tokens/ROADMAP.md

 # later

+- in dark mode, scrollbar in the page is white and bold.

-- provide config to make css variables prefix, like `pg-g` `pg-c`, optional
+- provide config to make token name prefix, like `pg-g` `pg-c`, optional

 # engineering